amkv/ft_printf/README.md

 # in progress

-how to check status?
+how to check?
 compile, launch and test :)
 ```
 make re
-gcc temp/main.c libftprintf.a
+gcc -Wall -Wextra -Werror temp/main.c libftprintf.a
 ./a.out
 ```